 TH648 The Ministry of Women in Christianity Students will be able to outline the main stages of development in women's involvement in Christian ministry.
 They will gain a professional grasp of the correct rules for assessing what is and is not genuine Christian tradition.

 TH650 Introduction to the Gospels This course will offer an introduction to the Christian Gospels, including their development, historical context, transmission, translation and interpretation and will give the students a grounding in the context, content, and critical issues related to understanding the Gospels.

-TH652 Beyond the Gospels of the New Testament This course is a sequence to TH650, Introduction to the Gospels.
-It is a study of the letters of Paul and other parts of the New Testament not included in the course on the Four Gospels
+TH651 New Testament Studies This course is a sequence to TH650, Introduction to the Gospels.
+It is a study of the letters of Paul and the Book of Revelation.

 TH656 Progressive Christianity-Part I (DVD) This innovative course is Part I of a three-part series that is completely on DVD entitled ‘Living the Questions.’
 The content of the series focuses on Christianity in today’s world, featuring many prominent theologians and ministers who offer their insights into sensitive questions related to our faith.
 Part I, An Invitation to Journey, contains seven thought-provoking sessions, three of which are entitled Taking the Bible Seriously, Stories of Creation, Lives of Jesus.
 (It is recommended that student also take all three courses, Part I, Part II, and Part III consecutively but it is not mandatory to do so.)